Tufts-Technology-Services/bluecat-bam-tools/README.md

 ## Comparison of bluecat automation options

-Four options were considered, for management of bluecat resources.
+Several options were considered, for management of bluecat resources.
 Discussion was had ([this is a link to the discussion](https://community.bluecatnetworks.com/integrity-20/automating-bluecat-address-manager-2036?postid=12416#post12416)) in the bluecat [community forum](https://community.bluecatnetworks.com) and a bluecat employee chimed in.
 All members of the community recommended the DIY v2 API approach, so that is what's used in this project.

 #### 1. The DIY v2 API